mokhtarabadi/meuse/docs/installation/configuration/_index.md

 ## Root user configuration

 In order to use Meuse, you need to create a first `admin` user.
+This can be done in two ways:

+### Method 1: Using the init-users configuration

+The easiest way to create an admin user is to add it to the `init-users` section of your configuration file, as shown in the example above.
+Meuse will automatically create any users defined there when it starts up, if they don't already exist.

+### Method 2: Direct database insertion

-The only way to create this user currently is by inserting it directly into the database ¯\_(ツ)_/¯
+Alternatively, you can insert a user directly into the database as follows:

 Passwords are encrypted using bcrypt.
 You can generate a password by running the Meuse jar with the `password` subcommand, for example: